 Relationships are under a lot of pressure these days and I want to help.
-There are certain basic guidelines that can benefit any two people trying to build a truly meaningful relationship.
-Here are 10 of my favorite timeless guidelines for a happy relationship.
+There are certain basic guidelines that can benefit any two people trying to build a truly happy relationship.
+Here are 10 of my favorite timeless guidelines for building a happy relationship.

 1. Listen with your ears and your heart.
 It is extremely important to listen to your partner when they try to communicate with you.
 Communication is the life blood of a good relationship.
 Giving them your undivided attention is a sign of deep respect, but don’t just hear them with your ears, make sure that your heart is listening also.
 Instead of nitpicking over their choice of words try to hear the real meaning behind their words.
 If they want to talk when you are in the middle of something important, unless it’s an emergency, suggest a time when you’ll be able to pay closer attention.